Barely Legal (film): Plot

 Sue, Cheryl and Lexi are three college freshmen-to-be who have been best friends since learning they were born on the same day.
-They do something special every year for their birthday, but on their eighteenth, they set out to lose their virginity.
+They set out to lose their virginity on their eighteenth.
 They throw a large poolside party at Sue's house hoping to "pop their cherries" before the day and night is over.
 But they find that losing their virginity is easier said than done as all three of them embark on a series of raunchy and humorous quests to do so.

 Cheryl tells her friends she is finally going to "make it" with her long-term boyfriend Jake.
 But after she catches him cheating on her with another girl, she embarks on a string of unsuccessful hook ups.
 First, Cheryl tries to make Jake jealous by hooking up with a friendly college guy, named Eric, but he leaves when he learns that she is only using him as "revenge sex" against her boyfriend.
 Next, she attempts to seduce the local blind kid Frank, whose seeing-eye dog has an encounter with her instead.

 Lexi tries to find a certain "J.J." who gave her "oral pleasure" on the previous day, but as the deed was done from behind, she does not know who it is.
 She sets out to find J.J. any way she can by coming onto every guy she meets with the first name of 'J', from Jeremy to Jake to John.